nextflow-io/nextflow/docs/reference/process.md

   `type`
   : Type of paths returned, either `file`, `dir` or `any` (default: `any`, or `file` if the specified file name pattern contains a double star (`**`)).

-`env( identifier )`
+`env( name )`

 : Declare an environment variable output.
-It receives the value of the environment variable (given by the identifier) from the task environment.
+It receives the value of the environment variable (given by `name`) from the task environment.

 : :::{versionchanged} 23.12.0-edge
   Prior to this version, if the environment variable contained multiple lines of output, the output would be compressed to a single line by converting newlines to spaces.